-24.2 The Management Committee may make such orders as it considers appropriate in relation to the costs incurred by the parties or the League.
+24.2 The Management Committee may make such orders as it considers appropriate in relation to the costs incurred by the parties or the Leagueke such orders as it considers appropriate in relation to the costs incurred by the parties or the League.

 24.3 The Management Committee shall have the power in their absolute discretion to delegate the matter to a Disciplinary Commission in accordance with the Regulations save that the time limt for the lodging of any defence to the protest or complaint is reduced to five business days.

 24.4 The Management Committee shall be empowered, at anytime and from time to time to designate any breach of these Rules as a strict liability offence, to impose in respect thereof fixed fines in such amount as they shall determine, and from time to time to increase, reduce or otherwise vary such fixed fine, on notice in writing to the Clubs.
 Such alterations shall not be deemed to be an alteration to these Rules for the purposes of Rules 2.3 and 2.4.